Khaled-Elagamy/WebProgramming-SENG311-/README.md

 # WebProgramming

-This Repo for WebProgramming[SENG311] LabQuizzez
+This Repo for WebProgramming[SENG311] Lab Quizzes